solarwinds/apm-ruby/CONFIGURATION.md

 ### Transaction Filtering

-Control which transactions are traced using pattern-based filtering.
-This is useful for excluding static assets, health checks, or other requests that don't need tracing.
+Specific transactions can be disabled from tracing (suppressing both spans and metrics) using the `:transaction_settings` configuration.
+An example that filters out static assets, health check requests, and a background job consumer:

 **Configuration:**